rfslib/StoryRoom/README.md

     * OBS Studio
     * OBS websockets

-Note that OBS Studio allows internal scripting with Python, but that it was substantially more complex to do the controlling and on-screen display, so the control program was changed to be stand-alone.
+Note that OBS Studio allows internal scripting with Python, but that it was substantially more complex to do the controlling and on-screen display, so the control program was changed to be stand-alone (and use a supported, current version of Python).